JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 way.
 Sand–in respect of its printing off people’s footsteps–is one of the best detective officers I know.
 If we don’t meet with Rosanna Spearman by coming round on her in this way, the sand may tell us what she has been at, if the light only lasts long enough.
-Here IS the sand.
+Here _Is_ the sand.
 If you will excuse my suggesting it–suppose you hold your tongue, and let me go first?”

-If there is such a thing known at the doctor’s shop as a DETECTIVE-FEVER, that disease had now got fast hold of your humble servant.
+If there is such a thing known at the doctor’s shop as a _Detective_-_Fever_, that disease had now got fast hold of your humble servant.
 Sergeant Cuff went on between the hillocks of sand, down to the beach.
 I followed him (with my heart in my mouth); and waited at a little distance for what was to happen next.